iffy/xatrobots/README.md

 with that portal will die.

-Likewise, if a bot carrying a tool dies, the life source used to make the tool and the portal used to land the bot with both "die" and revert back to ore.
+Likewise, if a bot carrying a tool dies, the life source used to make the tool and the portal used to land the bot will both be destroyed and revert back to ore.

 Work